WladimirSidorenko/DASA/README.rst

 Description
 -----------

-This package provides several implementations of common discourse-aware sentiment analysis (DASA) methods.
-Most of these approaches infer the overall polarity of the input (*e.g,* of a tweet) from the polarity scores of its elementary discourse units (EDUs) by either accumulating these scores over the RST tree or choosing a single EDU, which is most representative of the whole analyzed text (*e.g.*, the last discourse segment).
+This package provides implementations of various discourse-aware sentiment analysis (DASA) methods.
+Most of these approaches infer the overall polarity of the input (*e.g,* of a review) from the polarity scores of its elementary discourse units (EDUs) by either accumulating these scores over the RST tree or just considering a single EDU, which is considered to be most representative of the whole analyzed text.

 Data Preparation
 ----------------